datacamp/authoring/docs/courses/exercises/normal-exercises/intro-text.md

 ### Omitting the "why"

 If a student can't see the point of an exercise, they are less likely to complete it.
-This section should favor explaing "why" over explaining "how".
+This section should favor explaining "why" over explaining "how".